Valid as Serrasalmus serrulatus

 4. Specimen jar holding Pristobrycon serrulatus (UMMZ) photo by Frank Magallanes.

-Preserved specimens of S. serrulatus.
+Preserved specimens of S. serrulatus |

-Photo on left collected by Raúl Yalán, Rio Nanay, Peru resembling S. serrulatus.
+Collected by Raúl Yalán, Rio Nanay, Peru resembling S. serrulatus.

 Image 1: My own research, I found little information concerning this species, it might not even be the right species.
 Closely resembles S. eigenmanni and P. striolatus.
 Two (2) photos shown here may resemble S. serrulatus.
 As seen on the photo, the fish has an anal fin that has a margin not touching the edges., resembling a black line.
 This feature is also found on the caudle fin edge, similar to S. spilopleura and S. maculatus.
 However, another species that resembles this image and Image 2 below, is Pristobrycon calmoni.
 However that species is in Brazil and Venezuela, not Peru according to current field collections.